ryanfreckleton/gitlab-ce/.gitlab/issue_templates/Feature proposal.md

 ### Proposal

-### What does success look like, and how can we measure that?
+### What business outcomes will the success of this feature have, How can we measure that?

 (If no way to measure success, link to an issue that will implement a way to measure this)